Eman-wardeh/learning-github/README.md

 # learning-github
-this repository is for learning
+this repository is for learning. happy learning!